 Shadow Explorer download

 Click here to download ShadowExplorer.
-It works on Windows Vista, Windows 7 and Windows 8.
+It works on Windows 10/8/7/Vista.

 In Windows 8, Microsoft has introduced a feature called as File History.
-File History in Windows 8 saves copies of your Libraries, Desktop, Favorites and Contacts, so that you can get them back any time, if they are ever lost or damaged.
+File History saves copies of your Libraries, Desktop, Favorites and Contacts, so that you can get them back any time, if they are ever lost or damaged.